 My little ones are huge fans of the Clif Kid ZBars.
 I love that these bars contain all organic ingredients, fiber, and some vitamins and minerals.
 However, I dislike that a box of six bars runs about $4.80, and they go fast around our house.

 Thankfully, I found a recipe for homemade granola bars that is way cheaper, full of all-natural ingredients, and tastes awesome.
 In fact, these puppies are dangerous…I could eat half a pan in a sitting.
-They remind me of our Powerball Cookies but in a form of a granola bar.
+They remind me of our Powerball Cookies but in a granola bar form.

 Making your own homemade Clif Kid ZBars is REALLY easy.
 I like that you can customize the bars according to your (or your kids’) preferences.
 For these bars I used a mix of craisins, golden raisins, dried cherries, pecans, and dark chocolate.